zabereznikova/docs.de-de/docs/visual-basic/language-reference/modifiers/mustoverride.md

 - MustOverride keyword [Visual Basic]
 - properties [Visual Basic], overriding ms.assetid: 6e9d9ad6-bb64-433f-b32b-3ef84293bf96
-ms.openlocfilehash: f5932b28c4664dd59dad829228f2186e78108af5
+ms.openlocfilehash: dc6a153a604fd0e5cee9d7d46ebcd63294f33628
-ms.sourcegitcommit: 2701302a99cafbe0d86d53d540eb0fa7e9b46b36
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "64661243"
+ms.locfileid: "74351486"
 ---
 # <a name="mustoverride-visual-basic"></a>MustOverride (Visual Basic)
-Gibt an, dass eine Eigenschaft oder Prozedur nicht in dieser Klasse implementiert ist und in einer abgeleiteten Klasse überschrieben werden muss, bevor sie verwendet werden kann.
+Specifies that a property or procedure is not implemented in this class and must be overridden in a derived class before it can be used.

 ## <a name="remarks"></a>Hinweise
- Sie können `MustOverride` nur in einer Eigenschaft oder einer Prozedurdeklarationsanweisung verwenden.
-Die Eigenschaft oder Prozedur, der angibt, `MustOverride` muss ein Member einer Klasse, und die Klasse muss markiert sein [MustInherit](../../../visual-basic/language-reference/modifiers/mustinherit.md).
+ You can use `MustOverride` only in a property or procedure declaration statement.
+The property or procedure that specifies `MustOverride` must be a member of a class, and the class must be marked [MustInherit](../../../visual-basic/language-reference/modifiers/mustinherit.md).

 ## <a name="rules"></a>Regeln

-- **Unvollständige Deklaration.** Beim Angeben von `MustOverride`, Sie sind keine zusätzlichen Codezeilen für die Eigenschaft oder Prozedur, angeben, nicht auch auf dem `End Function`, `End Property`, oder `End Sub` Anweisung.
+- **Incomplete Declaration.** When you specify `MustOverride`, you do not supply any additional lines of code for the property or procedure, not even the `End Function`, `End Property`, or `End Sub` statement.

-- **Kombinierte Modifizierer.** Sie können keine angeben `MustOverride` zusammen mit `NotOverridable`, `Overridable`, oder `Shared` in der gleichen Deklaration.
+- **Combined Modifiers.** You cannot specify `MustOverride` together with `NotOverridable`, `Overridable`, or `Shared` in the same declaration.

-- **Shadowing und überschreiben.** Sowohl das Shadowing als auch das Überschreiben definieren ein geerbtes Element neu, es gibt jedoch bedeutende Unterschiede zwischen den beiden Vorgehensweisen.
-Weitere Informationen finden Sie unter [Shadowing in Visual Basic](../../../visual-basic/programming-guide/language-features/declared-elements/shadowing.md).
+- **Shadowing and Overriding.** Sowohl das Shadowing als auch das Überschreiben definieren ein geerbtes Element neu, es gibt jedoch bedeutende Unterschiede zwischen den beiden Vorgehensweisen.
+For more information, see [Shadowing in Visual Basic](../../../visual-basic/programming-guide/language-features/declared-elements/shadowing.md).

-- **Alternative Begriffe.** Ein Element, das nur in einer Überschreibung verwendet werden kann bezeichnet ein *rein virtuellen* Element.
+- **Alternate Terms.** An element that cannot be used except in an override is sometimes called a *pure virtual* element.

  Der `MustOverride`-Modifizierer kann in folgenden Kontexten verwendet werden: